 4. Remove the core of each quarter by running your knife between the florets and the core piece.
 After you have removed the core, all the florets should naturally fall apart.
 If you find some of the florets are still quite large, break them up into smaller pieces (bite-sized pieces) with your knife (or hands).
 It’s great if your florets have plenty of flat edges because the flat sides will lay flush against the pan, giving them a chance to caramelize.

-Making this vegetable side dish could not be any easier.
+Making this Roasted Cauliflower could not be any easier.
 Once you realize how simple it is (and how delicious!), you’ll want to make this as often as possible!

 - Mix together smoked paprika, turmeric, garlic powder, salt and black pepper.
 Set spice mixture aside.

 - Cut the cauliflower into florets.

 - Spread the florets out into a single layer on an aluminum foil or parchment paper lined baking sheet/pan and pour/drizzle olive oil on top of them.
 Toss the florets until they are all evenly coated with oil.
 Then sprinkle the spice mixture over the florets, and mix well to combine.